 Occasionally, some clients may experience restrictions on a local network (typically while travelling abroad), where you may find you're unable to connect to one of our VPN gateways directly.
 In such cases, you can use an IP address for one of our servers, instead of it's standard hostname, which may allow you to connect normally.

-Once you have the host name, open the Command Prompt (in Windows) or Terminal (in MacOS or Linux), and enter the following command, hitting enter afterwards (just replace the us-east hostname, with the one you've chosen to use):
+Once you have the host name, open your OS Command Prompt (in Windows) or Terminal (in MacOS or Linux), and enter the following command Ping, hitting enter afterwards (just replace the us-east hostname, with the hostname you've chosen to use):

 ping us-east.privacy.networkAfter running this, you'll see an IP address for that server, which you can use to connect to in your PPTP, L2TP, or static OpenVPN connection.
 For instructions on how to apply the IP address to your OpenVPN connection please review the following article here.